Diving in Thailand

 Hin Muang is a magnificent wall dive in the Andaman Sea, and another location where whale sharks and manta rays visit.
 Hin Muang means ‘purple rock’, derived from the staggeringly vibrant purple corals that line the wall.
 This is a particularly good site for other big species as well, like the grey reef shark and leopard shark.
 On the shallower depths of the wall, anemones are more predominant, while intricately structured sea fans are found at deeper depths.

-Best time to dive in Thailand
+What's the best time to dive in Thailand?

 Between the months of October and June is considered to be the best season to visit Thailand for scuba diving, although, it is possible to enjoy a dive tour here throughout most of the year, weather permitting.
 On the west coast of Thailand, the warmest period is between February and May, and it is also when you are most likely to see whale sharks and manta rays.
-They are attracted in these months by plankton that bloom when waters are at their warmest.
-Water temperatures are reach a height of 88 Fahrenheit (31°C), and drop ever so slightly to 82 Fahrenheit (28°C) between June and August.
+They are attracted in these months by plankton that blooms when waters are at their warmest.
+Water temperatures reach a height of 88 Fahrenheit (31°C), and drop ever so slightly to 82 Fahrenheit (28°C) between June and August.
 Most people are comfortable using a full 3 mm wetsuit, although personal preference is ultimately the most important consideration.

 Thailand is considered to be one of the safest diving locations in the world, and is where many beginners learn to dive.
 Some sites will certainly require the experience of a more seasoned diver, such as certain wrecks, deep sites, and where strong currents exist.
 But the majority of sites available in Thailand are perfectly suitable for beginner divers, while still offering full-blown beauty and excitement.

-How do I get to Thailand
+How do I get to Thailand?

 A liveaboard is a great way to explore the best dive sites of Thailand.
 Most Thailand liveaboards will begin their dive trips from either Phuket or Khao Lak.
 Both ports are relatively easy to reach; many direct international flights are now available to Phuket International Airport, although some long-haul flights will require a connection.
 Most connections will be via Bangkok, but may also be made through Singapore, Sydney, Hong Kong, United Arab Emirates or Moscow.